ngd-b/CNode-React/README.md

 > After I read some information about `react-redux` .
 I felt that i didn't need to use it . and I didn't fully understand it

+## Day 9

+&emsp;&emsp; In the end .
+I still returned to the origin .
+I didn't solve the problem using `context` .